amol-ovhal/Spring-Boot-App-HA-EC2-ALB-/README.md

 - Application should be deployed on auto scaling group created in previous step
 - MySQL database connection should happen

-3. Push all your code to private Github repo with documentation on how to run the code and all configurable terraform and ansible properties

 Follow best practices while creating infrastructure.